-Regular library hours are from 7:00 AM to 12:00 midnight Monday through Thursday, 7:00 AM to 4:00 PM on Friday, and 12:00 noon to 8:00 PM on Sunday.
-Any changes in hours due to holidays, trimester breaks or special events will be posted throughout the Library and to Canvas.
+Regular library hours are from 7:00 AM to 10:00 PM Monday through Thursday, 7:00 AM to 4:00 PM on Friday, and 12:00 PM to 8:00 PM on Sunday.
+Any changes in hours due to holidays, trimester breaks or special events will be posted throughout the Library and to the Library website (https://txchiro.libguides.com/home/Calendar).